 Based on that and other financial information, they’ll decide if you qualify for a loan or card.
 If you do, you’ll receive a higher interest rate if you have poor credit because they think you pose more of a risk of defaulting on your payments if you have a rocky financial past.

 When you have excellent credit, you get the best terms and conditions available.
-Clearly, it’s important to have the best credit report and score possible so you can keep your interest payments low.
+Clearly, it’s important to have the best credit possible so you can keep your interest payments low.

-So what exactly is in your credit report and how does it affect your score?
+So what exactly is on your credit report and how does it affect your score?
 Here’s how it shakes down.

-The biggest chunk of your credit score is determined by how well you pay your bills each month; in fact, it accounts for a whopping 35% of your credit score!
+The biggest chunk of your credit score is determined by how well you pay your bills each month.
+In fact, payment history accounts for a whopping 35% of your credit score!
 You’ll see this history listed on your credit report through different accounts you’ve had over the last seven years.